piskvorky/gensim/docs/src/install.rst

   conda install -c conda-forge gensim

-In case that fails, make sure you're installing into a writeable location (or use `sudo`).
+In case that fails, make sure you're installing into a writeable location (or use `sudo`), or keep reading.

 -----